 We aim to generate awe and wonder in our students and stimulate them to explore the world around us.

-In Key Stage 3 we follow the Exploring Science Working Scientifically course.
-We study Biology, Chemistry and Physics in a rotation of topics which each last about three weeks.
-Our students develop their confidence, team work and problem solving skills by designing and carrying out investigations.
+In Key Stage 3 we follow an in house scheme of learning based on the Exploring Science Working Scientifically course and the AQA KS3 course.
+Students have two science teachers and study two topics from Biology, chemistry or Physics each module.
+Our students learn to manipulate scientific equipment and develop their confidence, team work and problem solving skills through practical work.
 We consider the influence of science on society and hope to give the students the skills they need to understand the science that will impact on their daily lives.

-In the 6th form we follow the OCR A course for A-Level Biology, OCR B (Salters) for A-Level Chemistry and Level 3 BTEC course in Applied Science.
+In the sixth form we follow the OCR A course for A-Level Biology, OCR B (Salters) for A-Level Chemistry and Level 3 BTEC course in Applied Science.

-• Our STEM club received KS4 prizes at the Big Bang Fair.
+- Our STEM club received KS4 prizes at the Big Bang Fai

 Extra-Curricular Activities and Trips

 Last summer Year 7 all visited Kew Gardens in London and some of our most gifted scientists attended the Big Bang Fair.
 We take part in many local STEM events and challenge days.
 We celebrated National Science and Engineering Week with a range of activities involving all students in all year groups.
 We have a robot club and STEM club which students have to apply to be part of and a Science club which is open to all students.

 - We offer a growing number of extra-curricular opportunities in the sciences.